RocCV/CSC-171-Lab-Info/submission/README.md

 ### Update for Jan.
 26

-I don't understand the submission requirement:
+Question: I don't understand the submission requirement:

 `This file should explain anything we need to know about how to build and run your project`.